th3-z/kf2-magicked-admin/README.md

 * requests
 * lxml
 * configparser
+* sqlite3

 Install Python then install the others using pip.

 ## Configuration
 Before running you'll need to rename `config.example` to `config` and fill out your server information.
 Username will appear in chat, enabling multi-admin and creating an account for the bot is reccomended.
 Address should be of format ip:port where port is the port number for webadmin.
+The game_password option is for the `!toggle_pass` command.

 ## Running
 Just run `main.py` with python